-- 26.6.1 Delegations to be exercised following consultation with Appropriate Members: - (a) None.
+- 26.6.1 Delegations to be exercised following consultation with Appropriate Members: - (a) all policy matters relating to employees and volunteers within Monmouthshire County Council.

-- (a) to take all steps incidental to completing or obtaining the confirmation of any order or other formal proceedings made by the Council; - (b) to serve any notice or requisition for information under any Act requiring the owner or occupier of or any person having an interest in or managing any land or premises to give information to the local authority; - (c) the maintenance of the Land Charges Register and responses to local searches; - (d) to take out grants of representation to a deceased's estates as creditor, beneficiary or trustee; - (e) to settle the amount of compensation for damage to land which the Council is liable to pay in consequence of works carried out or other action taken on behalf of the Council up to a maximum of £1,000 in any one case and to report thereon to Council; - (f) to obtain Counsel's opinion and to brief Counsel;
+- (a) to take all steps incidental to completing or obtaining the confirmation of any order or other formal proceedings made by the Council; - (b) to serve any notice or requisition for information under any Act requiring the owner or occupier of or any person having an interest in or managing any land or premises to give information to the local authority; - (c) the maintenance of the Land Charges Register and responses to local searches; - (d) to take out grants of representation to a deceased's estates as creditor, beneficiary or trustee;

-- (g) to sign on behalf of the Council any document necessary to give effect to any resolution of the Council, or of any Committee or Sub-Committee acting within powers delegated by the Council; - (h) to institute or defend civil proceedings and intervene in or appear in proceedings before any court, the Lands Tribunal, an industrial tribunal, a Coroner, or any other statutory tribunal or inquiry, or arbitrator, where the interests of the Council, whether on its own behalf or on behalf of an authority for which the Council is agent, are involved, and to reach agreement as to settlement of such proceedings where appropriate; - (i) to accept service of any proceedings; - to institute criminal proceedings in respect of offences against legislation (including bye-laws) which the Council is authorised to enforce, and institute or defend appeals arising out of such proceedings; - (k) in accordance with the provisions of s101 of the Local Government Act 1972, the Monitoring Officer may, in the circumstances mentioned in the paragraph below, authorise another local authority to initiate and conduct the prosecution of offences committed in the County Council's area: - (I) the circumstances are that the Monitoring Officer is satisfied that: - (i) the offences in question are related to offences alleged to have been committed in that other authority's area; - (ii) it is expedient for the prosecution to be initiated and conducted by that other authority; - (m) to defend any criminal proceedings brought against the Council and to institute or defend appeals arising out of such proceedings; - (n) under section 78 of the Criminal Justice and Public Order Act 1994, to make complaints to the Magistrates Court and to take any action authorised by the Court; - (o) to authorise persons to survey and enter land in connection with proposed compulsory acquisitions; - to settle all claims made on the Council not exceeding £1,000 where provision is not clearly made (in consultation with the appropriate Chief Officer and s151 Officer); - (q) to act as consultee on all people-related matters when required by this Constitution or policies; - (r) to determine and approve people-related policies in consultation with SLT as required.
+- (e) to settle the amount of compensation for damage to land which the Council is liable to pay in consequence of works carried out or other action taken on behalf of the Council up to a maximum of £1,000 in any one case and to report thereon to Council; - (f) to obtain Counsel's opinion and to brief Counsel; - (g) to sign on behalf of the Council any document necessary to give effect to any resolution of the Council, or of any Committee or Sub-Committee acting within powers delegated by the Council; - (h) to institute or defend civil proceedings and intervene in or appear in proceedings before any court, the Lands Tribunal, an industrial tribunal, a Coroner, or any other statutory tribunal or inquiry, or arbitrator, where the interests of the Council, whether on its own behalf or on behalf of an authority for which the Council is agent, are involved, and to reach agreement as to settlement of such proceedings where appropriate; - (i) to accept service of any proceedings; - to institute criminal proceedings in respect of offences against legislation (including bye-laws) which the Council is authorised to enforce, and institute or defend appeals arising out of such proceedings; - (k) in accordance with the provisions of s101 of the Local Government Act 1972, the Monitoring Officer may, in the circumstances mentioned in the paragraph below, authorise another local authority to initiate and conduct the prosecution of offences committed in the County Council's area; - (I) the circumstances are that the Monitoring Officer is satisfied that: - (i) the offences in question are related to offences alleged to have been committed in that other authority's area; - (ii) it is expedient for the prosecution to be initiated and conducted by that other authority; - (m) to defend any criminal proceedings brought against the Council and to institute or defend appeals arising out of such proceedings; - (n) under section 78 of the Criminal Justice and Public Order Act 1994, to make complaints to the Magistrates Court and to take any action authorised by the Court; - (o) to authorise persons to survey and enter land in connection with proposed compulsory acquisitions; - to settle all claims made on the Council not exceeding £1,000 where provision is not clearly made (in consultation with the appropriate Chief Officer and s151 Officer); - (q) to act as consultee on all people-related matters when required by this Constitution or policies; - (r) to determine and approve people-related policies in consultation with SLT as required; - (s) to make determinations as a qualified person in accordance with s36 of the Freedom of Information Act 2000.